skarlekar/fargate-patterns/README.md

 While Lambda Layers mitigate some of this issue by allowing artifacts to be shared between Lambdas, it introduces it [own set of issues](https://lumigo.io/blog/lambda-layers-when-to-use-it/), especially around testing Lambdas locally and layers still count towards the 250MB hard limit on the unzipped deployment package size.

-***What if you want to run an always-on services that can scale on-demand?***
+***What if you want to run always-on services that can scale on-demand?***

-Note that, the Container-on-Demand pattern spins up task to execute the job and spins it down.
-For asynchronous workloads the time taken to spin-up is not an issue.
+Note that, the Container-on-Demand pattern spins up a task to execute the job and spins it down.
+For asynchronous workloads, the time taken to spin-up is not an issue.
 But for synchronous web services, time is dear.

 ### Solution
 Following is a possible solution to use a Fargate Service fronted by an Application Load Balancer.